-A multi-centre randomised controlled feasibility trial comparing the short-term integrated rehabilitation service plus standard care to standard care took place between February 2018 and April 2019.
-The protocol was pre-registered (ISRCTN 92666109).
+A multicentre randomized controlled feasibility trial comparing the short-term integrated rehabilitation service plus standard care to standard care took place between February 2018 and April 2019.
+The protocol was preregistered (ISRCTN 92666109).
 Ethical approved was granted by the London South East Research Ethics Committee (Ref 17/LO/1871).
 Reporting follows the CONSORT guidelines and the Template for Intervention Description and Replication (TIDieR) checklist.
 No changes were made to the design or methods following trial commencement.

-Participants were recruited from thoracic oncology, palliative care and respiratory clinics across three UK hospitals, two in London and one in Nottingham.
-Eligible participants were adults, within 8 weeks of a clinical or histological diagnosis of primary lung cancer (stage I-IV) or pleural mesothelioma (local or extensive), Eastern Cooperative Oncology Group Performance Status of 0-3 (appendix 1)[17] and the ability to respond to questions in written English (or availability of translators to support this).
-People already receiving specialist rehabilitation, or who had a co-existing progressive neurological condition (e.g. motor neurone disease), Eastern Cooperative Oncology Group Performance Status 4, not able to complete questionnaires due to cognitive impairment, or with a physician-estimated prognosis of <1 month were excluded.
-All participants gave written informed consent in accordance with Good Clinical Practice and the Declaration of Helsinki.
+Participants were recruited from thoracic oncology, palliative care and respiratory clinics across three U.K. hospitals, two in London and one in Nottingham.
+Eligible participants were adults, within eight weeks of a clinical or histological diagnosis of primary lung cancer (stage I-IV) or pleural mesothelioma (local or extensive), Eastern Cooperative Oncology Group Performance Status of 0-3 (Supplementary Appendix 1)17 and the ability to respond to questions in written English (or availability of translators to support this).
+People already receiving specialist rehabilitation, or who had a coexisting progressive neurological condition (e.g. motor neurone disease), Eastern Cooperative Oncology Group Performance Status 4, not able to complete questionnaires due to cognitive impairment, or with a physician-estimated prognosis of less than one month were excluded.
+All participants gave written informed consent in accordance with the Good Clinical Practice and the Declaration of Helsinki.

-Following baseline assessment, conducted in hospital out-patients, in-patients or home settings, participants were randomly allocated (1:1 at the individual level) using an independent web-based randomisation system at the King's Clinical Trials Unit, London, UK.

-A minimisation algorithm was used to maintain balance in both the trial groups for recruitment site, performance status (0-1 or 2-3) and disease stage (I-II or III-IV).
-Following randomisation, the Clinical Trials Unit informed trial staff via secure email.
+Following baseline assessment, conducted in hospital outpatients, inpatients or home settings, participants were randomly allocated (1:1 at the individual level) using an independent Web-based randomization system at the King's Clinical Trials Unit, London, UK.
+A minimization algorithm was used to maintain balance in both the trial groups for recruitment site, performance status (0-1 or 2-3) and disease stage (I-II or III-IV).
+Following randomization, the Clinical Trials Unit informed trial staff via secure email.
 Research nurses, who arranged outcome assessments using self-report mailed questionnaires, were informed of trial entry but not group allocation.
-Due to the nature of the intervention, it was not possible to maintain allocation blinding for participants and trial physiotherapists (JB, MM, LF, ED).
-The trial statistician (WG) was also blind to group allocation.
+Due to the nature of the intervention, it was not possible to maintain allocation blinding for participants and trial physiotherapists (J.B., M.M., L.F. and E.D.).
+The trial statistician (W.G.) was also blind to group allocation.

 All participants received standard care provided by their hospital for their condition.
 This included surgical, oncology and supportive and palliative care services.
 No rehabilitation was routinely provided at two sites.
-One London site provided multi-professional out-patient based specialist rehabilitation for patients attending oncology follow-up clinics with functional needs identified following screening.
+One London site provided multiprofessional outpatient-based specialist rehabilitation for patients attending oncology follow-up clinics with functional needs identified following screening.
 We planned to recruit participants who were not scheduled or able to attend these clinics within eight weeks of diagnosis.